mmpataki/mmpataki.github.io/_posts/2026-02-21-jvm-perf-4d-tensor-p6.md

 Accesses of memory are tried in this order - L1, L2, L3 and main memory.
 Every miss in the cache (L1, L2, L3) causes processor backend stalls and backend might be totally idle in those cycles (hyperthreads try solve this).

-Here are the number of cycles needed to access a word in my i7-9750 processor
+Here are the number of cycles needed to access a word in my i7-9750 processor (Coffeelake architecture)

 | Memory      | Cycles for read    |
 | ----------- | ------------------ |